 As many camiones only leave once a day, it’s important that you find out the right times, so you don’t miss it.

-You can only be confident if 3 or more people have given you roughly the same information!
+You can only be confident if 3 or more people have given you roughly the same information when you backpack Cuba!

-Traveling by camiones in Cuba is hot, crowded & uncomfortable.
+Traveling around Cuba by camiones Cuba is hot, crowded & uncomfortable.

 They’re usually packed to the brim with people, but they’ll continue to stop & let more in.
 When someone wants to get off, they will bang on the truck until it stops.